AGN Feedback in SDSS-IV MaNGA: AGNs have Suppressed Central Star Formation Rates: Sample Selection and SFH Reconstruction

 \subsection{SFH Reconstruction}

-To study star formation trends over spatial and temporal scales, we aim to reconstruct non-parametric SFHs for MaNGA galaxies.
-Rather than re-perform SED fitting on MaNGA spectra, we turn to the extensively-tested previous MaNGA SED fitting efforts.
+To study star formation trends over spatial and temporal scales, we aim to reconstruct nonparametric SFHs for MaNGA galaxies.
+Rather than re-perform SED fitting on MaNGA spectra, we turn to the extensively tested previous MaNGA SED fitting efforts.
 In particular, the PIPE3D analysis \citep{SanchezPipe3D1, SanchezPipe3D2} was used to derive stellar population data products for all MaNGA DR16 galaxies, and has provided the basis for a number of MaNGA-based studies.
 One relevant advantage of the PIPE3D analysis is that emission lines were not used to extract stellar population information, mitigating the possible influence of AGN contamination in our analysis.
-Previous works have used PIPE3D stellar population information to reconstruct simple piecewise-constant SFHs \citep[e.g.,][]{SanchezMaNGAPIPE3D, IbarraMedelMaNGAPIPE3D}.
-We instead reconstruct smooth, non-parametric SFHs with the help of PIPE3D data, following the dense basis methodology \citep{Iyerdb2}.
+Previous works have used PIPE3D stellar population information to reconstruct simple piecewise-constant SFHs \citep[e.g.,][]{IbarraMedelMaNGAPIPE3D, SanchezMaNGAPIPE3D}.
+We instead reconstruct smooth, nonparametric SFHs with the help of PIPE3D data, following the dense basis methodology \citep{Iyerdb2}.

 The PIPE3D pipeline was created based on the FIT3D fitting methodology, which fits spectra with stellar population models.
-FIT3D uses the simple stellar population library from \citet{FernandesSSPs}, which consists of 156 templates spanning 39 stellar ages (1\,Myr\,--\,14.1\,Gyr) and 4 metallicities (0.2\,Z/Z$_\odot$\,--\,1.5\,Z/Z$_\odot$).
+FIT3D uses the simple stellar population library from \citet{FernandesSSPs}, which consists of 156 templates spanning 39 stellar ages (1\,Myr\,--\,14.1\,Gyr) and four metallicities (0.2\,Z/Z$_\odot$\,--\,1.5\,Z/Z$_\odot$).
 Before fitting spaxel spectra, the PIPE3D pipeline bins spaxels in the outskirts of galaxies, combining their spectra to achieve a desired S/N per \AA\ (specifically, 50, which gives an uncertainty of $\sim\,0.1$\,dex in the resulting stellar population properties).
-Spaxels in the center of MaNGA galaxies typically have a S/N per \AA\,${>}\,50$, and as a result, do not require any binning.
+As a result, note that spaxels containing features like spiral arms may be smoothed over.
+Spaxels in the centers of MaNGA galaxies typically have an S/N per \AA\,${>}\,50$, and as a result, do not require any binning.
 In each spatial bin, spectra are co-added before a stellar population fit is performed.
 A multi-SSP linear fit is then carried out in each spatial bin using the library from \citet{FernandesSSPs}.
-Lastly, to resolve the stellar population properties in each spaxel, a dezonification procedure is employed.
-This way, stellar population information is estimated in all spaxels, regardless of S/N (numerical effects of the radial binning can be seen in Fig.~\ref{fig:example}).
-For more details about this process, see \citet{SanchezPipe3D2}.
+Lastly, to resolve the stellar population properties in each MaNGA spaxel, a dezonification procedure is employed.
+This way, stellar population information is estimated in all spaxels, regardless of S/N. For more details about this process, see \citet{SanchezPipe3D2}.